carlmontanari/scrapli/README.md

 - There is zero Windows support for system ssh transport - I would strongly encourage the use of WSL or cygwin and sticking with systemssh instead of using paramiko/ssh2 natively in Windows -- system ssh is very much the focus of development for scrapli!
+- SystemSSH needs to have a terminal set -- without this it fails.
+My understanding is that without a terminal being set there is no tty which causes the popen/ptyprocess portions of scrapli to not be able to read from the session .
+The fix for this is simply to ensure that there is a `TERM` set -- for example in the GitHub Actions setup for systemssh tests we simply set `TERM=xterm` as an environment variable.
+Setting this within scrapli did not seem to have any affect, but is something worth revisiting later -- meaning it would be nice to have scrapli be able to set this for itself so users don't have to care about it.

 ### SSH Config Supported Arguments